 We very much recommend that you include the people who will use the robot in their daily work.
 It is important that they feel comfortable with the user-interface.
 See our EBook on how to involve your staff when automating your lab for inspiration.

-Automation will no doubt mean huge changes for you, your staff, and the facility as a whole.
+Implementing large automation instruments will no doubt mean huge changes for you, your staff, and the facility as a whole.

 Not taking hidden costs into consideration